og-hashira/terraform-module-aws-api-gateway/README.md

 ## Inputs

+This module has been implemented to allow the caller to specify as little as possible, and have any other required attributes filled in with sane defaults.
+There are opinionated defaults in this module, but every setting can be set by the end user to override the default behavior.

 Note:  If you choose to provide the optional objects below, you will have to reference the section below called "Detailed Input Structures" to find which attributes are required for the object.

 | Name | Description | Type | Required | Default |